- rear brakes finally brake (rear right slightly lagging)

 It is very easy to burn OEM brakes in Alps and I don’t have time for poor factory design.
 Also, it is deadly even at slow speed.
 NO BRAKES – NO LIFE.

-After, first run I was disappointed.
+I was disappointed after first run.
 Rear brake pads faded quicker than Ferodo Premium, I had on OEM solid rotors heat-shielded by winter tires.
-During standard street braking condition Jurid White pads aren't bad.
+During standard street braking condition Jurid White pads aren’t bad.

 After second run, I started to see a light at end of tunnel.
-Most likely pads weren't bed properly and didn't brake very well.
-Rear brakes started to fade later on but 300 deg C is optimal temperature for them (same as Ferodo Premium pads)
+Most likely pads weren’t bed properly and didn’t brake very well.
+Rear brakes started to fade later on but 300°C is optimal temperature for them (same as Ferodo Premium pads).

 Rear right wheel still needs some work – refurbish of calliper or repeated bleeding process.